-America has looked enviously on the development of high-speed rail routes elsewhere in the world, particularly Japan.
-The country has one the highest rates of private car ownership and some of the busiest roads in the world and it came to realise, perhaps late, that alternative forms of transport would be needed to cope with the continued demand for fast, efficient long- and short-distance journeys.
+The US has looked enviously at the development of high-speed rail routes elsewhere in the world, particularly Japan.
+The country has one of the highest rates of private car ownership and some of the busiest roads in the world and it came to realise, perhaps late, that alternative forms of transport would be needed to cope with the continued demand for fast and efficient long-distance and short-distance journeys.

-In April 2009, the federal government, through the American Recovery and Reinvestment Act (2009), committed to $8bn as initial investment and $1bn per year for next five years to develop high-speed rail projects across ten major corridors.
+In April 2009, the US Federal Government, through the American Recovery and Reinvestment Act (2009), committed $8bn as an initial investment and $1bn a year for five years to develop high-speed rail projects across ten major corridors.

 The California high-speed train project

-With the population in California expected to grow from 38 million to 60 million by 2030, the government had to upgrade its transport system.
-There were three options: increasing airport capacity; constructing new roads; or introducing high-speed train services between major cities.
-Detailed study showed that high-speed lines are economically, environmentally and socially profitable, and one was therefore proposed in 2000.
+The government had to upgrade its transport system considering the population growth estimates for California.
+There were three options: increasing airport capacity, constructing new roads or introducing high-speed train services between major cities.
+A detailed study showed that high-speed lines are economically, environmentally and socially profitable, and one was therefore proposed in 2000.

-The California high-speed train project is to be the first high-speed train system implemented in the US.
-After more than a decade, the project received the state voters approval in November 2008 through Proposition 1A for Safe, Reliable High-Speed Passenger Train Bond Act that authorises $9.95bn in bonds to establish a clean, efficient high-speed train service linking the Southern California, the Sacramento San Joaquin Valley, and the San Francisco Bay Area.
+The California high-speed train project is the first high-speed train system to be implemented in the US.
+After more than a decade, the project received the state voters’ approval in November 2008 through Proposition 1A for Safe, Reliable High-Speed Passenger Train Bond Act that authorises $9.95bn in bonds to establish a clean and efficient high-speed train service linking Southern California, Sacramento San Joaquin Valley and the San Francisco Bay Area.

 The act also procures $950m to finance capital improvements to commuter and intercity rail and local transit lines to serve the high-speed train system.
-An implementation plan approved in August 2005 estimates that it would take eight to eleven years.
+An implementation plan approved in August 2005 estimated that it would take eight to 11 years.

-In September 2012, a 65-mile section the project was approved by the US Federal Railroad Administration.
-Construction is expected to start in 2013.
+In September 2012, an 104.6km section the project was approved by the US Federal Railroad Administration.
 The work has been divided into a number of smaller projects.

-The 800-mile high-speed train system is estimated to cost $68bn.
+The 1,287km high-speed train system is estimated to cost $68bn.
 Only partial state and federal financing have been approved for the project, which includes $2.6bn in state bonds.
-Federal government is to provide 25% to 33% of construction costs ($10-12bn).
-Another $4.5-$7bn will be generated through P3 funding (Public-Private Partnership).
+Federal government is to provide 25% to 33% of construction costs ($10bn to $12bn).
+Another $4.5bn to $7bn will be generated through P3 (public-private partnership) funding.

 California High Speed Rail Authority

 The state government of one of the country’s fastest-growing areas, California, decided in 1993 to establish an Intercity High-Speed Rail Commission to develop a framework for the implementation of a high-speed rail network in the state.
-The group focused on potential for inter-city travel; journeys of between l00 and 500 miles, at speeds of over 200mph (320km/h).
+The group focused on potential for intercity travel; journeys ranging between 161km and 805km, at speeds of more than 200mph (320km/h).

 Under the authority which created it, the commission’s first objective was to develop a system connecting the San Francisco Bay area with Los Angeles, and then consider extensions to San Diego and Sacramento.